practicalcomputerscience/MicrobenchmarkGPHLlanguages/02 - execution times/README.md

-2025-12-10: see [On configuring building and execution environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main#on-configuring-building-and-execution-environments): the new SSD drive is faster than the old one; so, one day I have to redo all execution time measurements as shown below
+2025-12-10: see [On configuring building and execution environments](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main#on-configuring-building-and-execution-environments): the new SSD drive is faster than the old one; in December 2025 I repeated all execution time measurements for all languages I implemented so far.

 <br/>